 The Division of Library Development works in partnership with 73 library systems to bring library services to the millions of people who use New York's academic, public, school and special libraries.
 Library Development also administers State and Federal grant programs that provide aid for library services.

 It is also a Regional Federal Document Depository and receives all the material the government publishes and distributes through the depository program.

-CDLC is one of nine Reference and Research Resources Councils (3R's) in New York State.
+CDLC is one of nine regional New York State Councils that compose ESLN, the Empire State Library Network.
 The service area comprises the counties of Albany, Fulton, Hamilton, Montgomery, Rensselaer, Saratoga, Schenectady, Schoharie, Warren and Washington.
 In all, the region includes over 500 Libraries served by the programs and services of CDLC; these include academic libraries; public library systems and public libraries; school library systems and school libraries; and special libraries.

-Services provided by CDLC to its member libraries include Interlibrary Loan; Union List of Serials; CaDiLaC Online, a virtual online regional union catalog; Cooperative Cataloging; digitized library collections; Direct Access Program, allowing patrons to borrow from many local libraries; continuing education programs for the staff of member libraries; and the administration of state-funded regional automation, Coordinated Collection Development, Hospital Library Services and Documentary Heritage Programs.
+Services provided by CDLC to its member libraries include Interlibrary Loan; Union List of Serials; CaDiLaC Online, a virtual online regional union catalog; Cooperative Cataloging; digitized library collections; Direct Access Program, allowing patrons to borrow from many local libraries; continuing education programs for the staff of member libraries; and the administration of state-funded regional automation, Coordinated Collection Development, and Hospital Library Services.